 While “easiest” can be subjective, the digital nomad visa for Latvia is often considered one of the most accessible and streamlined digital nomad visa options in Europe.

-However, we recommend researching each visa’s specific requirements and limitations before deciding.
+However, we recommend researching the specific requirements and limitations of each visa before making a decision.
 Our article lists the easiest digital nomad visas for Europe.